savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/systemPatterns.md

 These patterns provide the structural framework that enables the Memory Bank system to function effectively across memory resets, maintaining consistency, completeness, and clarity throughout the development process.

+## Installation Patterns

+### Bootstrapper Pattern

+The Memory Bank implements a bootstrapper pattern for new installations:

+- **Lightweight Entry Point**: Minimal scripts that expand into a complete system
+- **Self-Contained Templates**: All necessary templates bundled in the bootstrapper script
+- **Progressive Disclosure**: Installation process guides users through configuration in logical steps
+- **Cross-Platform Design**: Parallel implementations with identical functionality for different platforms
+- **Project Adaptation**: Tailors installation to the specific project through interactive questionnaire

+#### Implementation Mechanism

+The bootstrapper pattern is implemented using:

+1. **Platform-Specific Scripts**: Dedicated implementations for Windows (PowerShell) and Unix (Bash)
+2. **Embedded Templates**: Complete template files embedded as heredocs within the scripts
+3. **Interactive Configuration**: User-guided setup through targeted questions
+4. **Git Integration**: Automatic configuration of .gitignore and other Git settings
+5. **Command System Foundation**: Setup of the core command system, particularly the `BIG init` command

+#### Benefits of the Bootstrapper Pattern

+This pattern provides several advantages:

+- Minimizes initial download size for new users
+- Creates personalized Memory Bank structures tailored to specific projects
+- Enables integration with existing projects
+- Provides consistent experience across different platforms
+- Establishes foundation for the command system